 - All: Access everything in the organization

-- People who report to them: Access data from their direct reports
+- People who report to them: Access data from people in their manager reporting line

 - Their own: Access only their own data

-- People who are in groups: Access data from members of specific groups
+- Selected teams: Access data from members of specific teams, plus child teams

-The "groups" option is especially powerful for cross-functional teams.
-For example, a sales enablement team can be granted access to view meetings, coaching analyses, and scorecards for everyone in the "Sellers" group—without needing full admin access.
+The "Selected teams" option is especially powerful for cross-functional teams.
+For example, a sales enablement team can be granted access to view meetings, coaching analyses, and scorecards for everyone in the "Sellers" team and its child teams—without needing full admin access.

 Engage